Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 M

-The subject chosen as the main area of study for a Bachelor's degree.
-A major subject is studied up to 300-level.
+The subject chosen as the main area of study for an ordinary bachelor's degree and studied up to 300-level.

 An advanced degree taken by a student who already holds a Bachelor's degree.
 Normally involves research for a thesis or a dissertation.